sascha432/trailing_edge_dimmer/docs/PROTOCOL_template.md

 The dimmer is controlled via I2C or UART interface.

-The default address is 0x17 for the slave.
-When sending data, the dimmer acts as master and sends to address 0x18 (slave address + 1).
+The default address is 0x17 (referred to as ADDRESS) for the slave.
+When sending data, the dimmer acts as master and sends to address 0x18 (slave address + 1, refred to as MASTER_ADDRESS).

 The values for the registers and commands can be found in [dimmer_protocol.h](../src/dimmer_protocol.h)